Scott3142/python-programming/site/codelabs/part-1.md

 is_greater = first > second
 ```

-In the example above, the boolean variable `isGreater` now contains the boolean value _false_.
+In the example above, the boolean variable `is_greater` now contains the boolean value _false_.
 We can extend the previous example by adding a conditional statement to it.

 ```python
 first = 1